-LHCC response to COVID-19 – Week 19 Update – Mobile Meals and Family Food Distribution
+LHCC response to COVID-19 – Week 25 Update

 Latest summer blogpost

-Learning Help Centers of Charlotte continues to roll out hope, support and comfort to our families through our LHCC Summer Camps and Mobile Meals Delivery Program
+Learning Help Centers of Charlotte continues to roll out hope, support and comfort to our families through our LHCC Remote Learning and Mobile Meals Delivery Program

-We have completed our first week of camp in late July, and previously 19 long but rewarding weeks of delivering over 26,500 meals door-to-door for our young students and their families.
+We have recently completed two weeks of summer enrichment camps, and previously nineteen long yet rewarding weeks of delivering over 26,500 meals door-to-door for our young students and their families.
 We added LHCC Family Food Distribution to our LHCC Mobile Meals program to address all food insecurity needs in a timely manner.
 We have delivered between 180 and 300 kids meals every weekday, since March 16, along with adult meals and grocery deliveries.
 This essential meal program will continue through the fall to ensure our families who can’t collect receive the daily meals they desperately need.
 See our latest mobile meals video

 Organizations and individuals continue to reach out to offer support.
 Here are our most immediate needs: